raychorn/bash_auto_ecr/README.md

  sudo gpasswd -a $USER docker

-Either do a newgrp docker or log out/in to activate the changes to groups.
+Either do a "newgrp docker" or log out/in to activate the changes to groups.

 ### Installing